ittech25/BlackUpload/README.md

 chmod 777 -R upload
 ```

-5. Move Upload.php and the json filters inside a folder and call it "BlackUpload"
+5. Move Upload.php and the JSON filters inside a folder and call it "BlackUpload"

 6. Create a file and call it "index.php"